ATMnou/ATM-Studio-Document/PrivacyPolicy.md

 LTM(Long term memory) - We do not have plan to code this, as this is much more complicated and costly.

-Any concern about your data, or our providers, simply contact us : expurgation@duck.com
+Any concern about your data, or our providers, simply contact us : expurgation@duck.com However, if the concern is about providers, you should contact them directly.
+I can tell which provider is used for your request.